The longest-lasting relationships have these things in common.

-Love is a hot and tricky topic, and while we know good love takes time and effort, love seems to fall apart quickly when the laziness creeps in.
+Love is a hot and tricky topic, and while we know good love takes time and effort, love seems to fall apart quickly when laziness creeps in.

-1. They deal with past pain.
+1. They deal with past pain

 This one is a biggie.
 Once we pass the age of 16, the likelihood of experiencing hurt, disappointment, or betrayal is 100 percent.
 Happy couples take the time individually to feel past pain, heal it, and leave it where it belongs… in the past.